-The Assessor's Office maintains a database of the physical characteristics for over 129,000 properties within Beaufort County.
+The Assessor's Office maintains a database of the physical characteristics of over 133,000 properties within Beaufort County.
 The data includes information such as heated square footage, garages, decks, pools, type, and quality of construction, land area, water features, and several other attributes required for the mass appraisal process.
 Properties are then grouped into one of approximately 1,300 appraisal models based on similar market characteristics.

-Licensed staff appraisers determine land values for each of the appraisal models based on analysis of vacant and improved property sales.
-Structural improvements to the land are valued using a market sales modified Marshall & Swift cost service.
+Licensed staff appraisers determine land values for each appraisal model based on the vacant and improved property sales analysis.
+Structural improvements to the land are valued using a market sale modified Marshall & Swift cost service.
 The valuations produced for each appraisal model are tested for accuracy using actual market sales.
-After testing, the result of the mass appraisal model for Beaufort County is then measured against statistical standards of the International Association of Assessing Officers.
+After testing, the result of the mass appraisal model for Beaufort County is then measured against the statistical standards of the International Association of Assessing Officers.

-If a model fails the required standards, further review and refinements are necessary before acceptance.
 Commercial properties may be evaluated on stabilized rental income streams, operating expenses, and the investment return that could be reasonably expected.
-Subsequent to the valuation processes and testing, the reappraisal results must be submitted to the South Carolina Department of Revenue for further statistical testing and State approval.
+After the valuation processes and testing, the reappraisal results must be submitted to the South Carolina Department of Revenue for further statistical testing and State approval.
 The Beaufort County Assessor is then notified of the approval and program implementation to the taxpayer.

-Property tax
+Property Tax

-Real property is appraised and taxed at 100% of fair market value or at the taxable capped value.
+Real property is appraised and taxed at 100% of fair market value or the taxable capped value.
 In South Carolina, property tax is the primary source of revenue for local government entities.
 Many people believe that the County keeps all property taxes since the County issues tax bills and collects payments; however, this is not true.
 To streamline the tax billing and collecting process, most taxing entities, such as the school district, municipalities, and fire districts, choose to let the County bill and collect taxes.
 Once the taxes are collected, the County disperses the money to the respective taxing entities.

-By simplifying the process this way, property owners receive only one property tax bill a year instead of several.
-Most of those taxing entities, not County Council, determine how much is needed to pay for key government services through their budgeting processes.
-Once the budgets have been adopted, and a resolution is passed by County Council, the amount of taxes to be collected is certified by the Auditor's Office.
-All property owners pay a fair share of property taxes based on the taxable value of the property they own.
-The County and other taxing entities utilize property tax revenue to provide important services that help to sustain the quality of life in Beaufort County.
+By simplifying the process, property owners receive only one property tax bill yearly instead of several.
+Most taxing entities, not County Council, determine how much is needed to pay for essential government services through their budgeting processes.
+Once the budgets have been adopted and County Council passes a resolution, the amount of taxes to be collected is certified by the Auditor's Office.
+All property owners pay a fair share of property taxes based on the property's taxable value.
+The County and other taxing entities utilize property tax revenue to provide essential services that help to sustain the quality of life in Beaufort County.